-The benefit of flat screws is that you won’t have to worry about your screw sticking out from the surface and causing other things to catch on it, which is essential if you’re creating your own sofa or building a bookshelf that people will walk by often.
+The benefit of flat screws is that you won’t have to worry about the screw sticking out from the surface and causing other things to catch on it.

 You also won’t see the screw head if you use a screw cover.

-Flat head screws have varying degrees.
-The degree of a flat head refers to its had angle or the angle from the top of the head to the surface where the threaded part meets the head.
+Flathead screws have varying degrees.
+The degree of a flat head refers to its head angle or the angle from the top of the head to the surface where the threaded part meets the head.

 Flat Undercut 82-degree

 A flat undercut 82-degree head has the same angle as a standard 82-degree head, but the head is much shorter.
 This head shape helps give the screw a longer thread on the same screw length because of its shorter head size.